Dr Michelle Lokot

 Teaching

-Michelle supervises multiple doctoral students at LSHTM, including a PhD student researching research co-production and a DrPH student researching migrant worker health in Singapore.
-She also supervises a PhD student at the University of New South Wales (Australia) for a project on cross-cultural supervision of mental health services for Syrian refugees in Turkey.
+Michelle supervises multiple doctoral students at LSHTM, including: a DrPH student researching patient and public involvement among minoritised populations; and a DrPH student researching migrant worker health in Singapore.
+She also supervises a PhD student at the University of New South Wales (Australia) who is studying cross-cultural supervision of mental health service delivery for Syrian refugees in Turkey using a decolonial lens.

 Michelle is a tutor and research supervisor for students completing a MSc in Public Health.